To help you plan an amazing day at Coney Island, here's everything you need to know about this scenic park in Singapore.

 What to bring

 Pack sunscreen and insect repellent, as the park’s raw, untouched grounds may mean that certain areas are inhabited by sandflies.
 Better yet, dress in long pants and covered shoes if you’re planning on lingering by the beach pocket.
-It’s a no-brainer, but do bring along bottles of water to stay hydrated and homemade sandwiches or snacks to keep the munchies at bay.
-Just remember to take home whatever you brought in to preserve the nature spot.
+It’s a no-brainer, but do bring along bottles of water to stay hydrated.
+You can also pack homemade sandwiches or snacks to keep the munchies at bay.
+Just remember to beware of the monkeys and take home whatever you brought in to preserve the nature spot.

-If you don’t have bikes of your own, pop by Jomando Adventure & Recreations (located at the end of Punggol Settlement), where bikes of all sizes are available for the whole family.
-Choose from mountain bikes and vintage-style ones (with adorable picnic baskets!), double bikes for you and your tiny, or kids’ bikes in different sizes.
-Just take note of its opening hours (10am on weekdays and 8am on weekends) so you don’t end up arriving too early.
+If you don’t have one of your own, pop by GoCycling, where bikes of all sizes are available for the whole family (from $10 per hour for adults, from $8 per hour for kids).
+Choose from mountain bikes and vintage-style ones, or kids’ bikes in different sizes.
+Just take note of its opening hours (10am on weekdays and 9am on weekends) so you don’t arrive too early.
+Best of all, if you want a cross-island adventure, you can rent and return your two-wheeler at any outlet in Singapore and cycle to your heart’s content.

 By public transport: Take the train to Punggol and head to the bus interchange (via exit C).
 Hop on bus 84 to Punggol Point Park.
 Walk over to Punggol Settlement and simply follow the signs along Punggol Promenade Nature Walk towards Coney Island’s west entrance.

-Now that you’re done exploring Singapore’s Coney Island Park, make your way next to secret parks and hidden gardens!
+Now that you’re done exploring Coney Island, make your way next to secret parks and hidden gardens in Singapore!